BXSu/Rcourse3assignment/Codebook.md

----
-title: "Codebook"
-author: "BXSu"
-date: "13/06/2020"
----

 ## Getting and Cleaning Data Course Project
-The purpose of this project is to download and tidy data collected from wearable computing.Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
+The purpose of this project is to download and tidy data collected from wearable computing.
+Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones